mtpradoc/cybersecurity-resources/README.md

 # cybersecurity-resources
-Collenting more resources each time.
+Collecting more resources each time.
 Welcome!

 | Link | Description |
 |------|-------------|